 Adults or kids can have some fun with this easy DIY costume.
 Grab some art supplies, some paint-splattered clothing (or have some fun making some paint-splattered clothing) and head out on the town.
 You can even add a cardboard paint palette or a beret for good measure.

 Head to the garage and grab all your unused sports gear—tennis racquets, shin guards, the whole nine yards!

 61. Where's Waldo?

 Grab a red beanie, black-rimmed glasses, jeans, a camera and a red-and-white striped shirt for this costume.
 You probably already own four out of five of those items!

 Some paint samples from the hardware store + a quick once-over of the gray items in your closet = instant (G-rated) 50 Shades of Grey Halloween costume.

-Even if you can’t track down a silver jumpsuit, rock David Bowie’s iconic Ziggy Stardust makeup with the help of this inspiration from Brittany Made Me Pretty.
+Even if you can't track down a silver jumpsuit, rock David Bowie's iconic Ziggy Stardust makeup with the help of this video.

 Wear all purple clothing, then tape purple balloons to the top of your outfit, tapering them down as you get lower.
 Works with green, too!

 A green hat, Sriracha logo t-shirt and matching pants or leggings is all you need!

 If you have access to felt, you can go as breakfast—either solo or as a duo—with this tutorial from Make Zine.